What is spondylolisthesis?

 Causes of spondylolisthesis vary based on age, heredity, and lifestyle.
 Children may suffer from this condition as the result of a birth defect or injury.
-However, patients of all ages are susceptible if the condition runs in their families.
+However, people of all ages are susceptible if the condition runs in your family.
 Rapid growth during adolescence may also be a contributing factor.

-Playing sports may also cause overstretching of the spine and stress on the lower back.
+Playing sports may also cause your strain to overstretch and put stress on your lower back.
 The following sports are especially likely to cause this condition:

 Spondylolysis is often a precursor to spondylolisthesis.
-Spondylolysis occurs when there is a fracture in a vertebra, but it has not yet fallen onto a lower bone in the spine.
+Spondylolysis occurs when there is a fracture in a vertebra, but it has not yet fallen onto a lower bone in your spine.

 Physical exams are the first step in diagnosing this condition.
-Patients with spondylolisthesis may have difficulty raising a leg straight outward during simple exercises.
-X-rays of the lower spine are crucial for determining whether a vertebra is out of place.
+If you have spondylolisthesis, you may have difficulty raising your leg straight outward during simple exercises.
+X-rays of your lower spine are crucial for determining whether a vertebra is out of place.
 Your doctor may also look for any possible bone fractures on the X-ray images.

-Your doctor may order a more detailed computerized tomography (CT) scan if the misplaced bone is pressing on your nerves.
+Your doctor may order a more detailed CT scan if the misplaced bone is pressing on your nerves.

-The treatment for spondylolisthesis depends on the severity of pain and vertebra slippage.
+The treatment for spondylolisthesis depends on your severity of pain and vertebra slippage.
 Nonsurgical treatments can help ease pain and encourage the bone to go back into place.
 It’s important to avoid contact sports during the healing process.

 Common nonsurgical treatment methods include: